Nintendo Adventure Books Key

 Types of puzzles in Nintendo Adventure Books:

-- Decipher: Figuring out a coded message, ranging from symbols, or counting backwards from alphabets, or marking out certain letters to read out the rest, and etc..
+- Decipher: Figuring out a coded message somehow.
+Might involve symbols, counting backwards from alphabets, or marking out certain letters to read out the remainder, and etc..

-- Word search: A word searching type puzzle or close enough where you find words with a word bank hopefully provided (sometimes not) or a plain old crossword puzzle.
+- Word search: A word search or close enough where you find words with a word bank hopefully provided (sometimes not) or a plain old crossword puzzle.

-- Maze: You either wind through a maze or follow path(s) to reach a stopping point.
-These might contain letters to somewhat crossover with deciphering puzzles as well.
+- Maze: You either navigate an actual maze, or follow path(s) to reach a stopping point.
+These might contain letters to somewhat crossover with deciphering puzzles.
 If your goal is the collect a certain amount of something, these may earn different scores depending on how well you do or what path you happen to guess.
 If so, this might lead to a 'You Can't Get This Score' (see below) page.

-- ‘Get a straight edge, dummy’: Or at least a ruler.
-A visual puzzle where you must determine something from the illustration, such as if provided entities lines up, how entities compare, etc. The name sounds rude but it’s actually part of a quote from Double Trouble (well, minus the insult).
-Be warned that since we can't always be sure what the book's tolerances are regarding if something is aligned or touching, these can be unintentionally ambiguous as I will acknowledge should any of this puzzle come up.
+- ‘Get a straight edge, dummy’: Or a ruler.
+A visual puzzle where you must determine something from the illustration, if provided entities lines up, are touching, or how entities compare in size.
+The name is part of a quote from Double Trouble (well, minus the insult).
+Be warned that the book's tolerances are ambiguous regarding some of these calculations.
+I'll try to help you out best I can on these.

 - Math: The reader is required to do some sort of mathematical equation.
 This is rare, at least without overlapping with another type of puzzle.

 - Logic and sequence: The reader is required to perform some kind of mental calculation with the image or scenario given.
 Examples: being provided an image to rotate in your head (or on a scratch sheet of paper), figuring out a riddle, or solving what's next in a sequence or pattern.
-Lastly, anything that is intellectual I feel but doesn't belong anywhere else will fall under this.
+Lastly, anything that involves thinking but doesn't belong anywhere else will fall under this.

-- Spot the difference/ matching: You are given 'similar' items to spot the differences between, or you are given an image and asked to pick something out of it by carefully observing it.
+- Spot the difference/ matching: You are given 'similar' items to spot the differences between, or you are given an image and asked to pick something out of it by carefully observing it (like, what is missing?).
 Any more complications will make this puzzle count as 'logic'.
-Relates to 'Get a straight edge' but in that puzzle the entities are not necessarily supposed to resemble in anyway like they should here.

 - You can’t get this score!: A page for if you get an erroneous result from another page, or try to cheat.

 - Just a hint: A result type, meant to go with the other puzzles listed.
-These puzzles don't actually assist the reader.
-They may very well provide a hint, but the point here is that it doesn't matter.
-Here's an example, in Book 2: Leaping Lizards a puzzle warns you late in the book that the other contestants will cheat.
-Sounds like vital info, except that will not change your own character's strategy or allow you to deal with it in anyway due to that knowledge.
+These puzzles give the reader frivolous information.
+Example: In Book 2: Leaping Lizards a late puzzle warns that the other contestants will cheat.
+As vital as that sounds, it will not change your own character's strategy or allow you to deal with it in anyway.
 Therefore if that was never revealed, nothing would change.
 The book might even admit that it's just a tidbit or a puzzle 'just for fun' (as Pipe Down! puts it).
 Think of them as filler.

 - Other: Anything else that comes up.
 Rare obviously.
 This may be something like trivia questions too.